* Hu, Putin worried by state of global economy

 By Timothy Heritage

-Chinese President Hu Jintao said Beijing would do all it could to strengthen the 21-member Asia-Pacific Economic Cooperation (APEC) and boost prospects of a global recovery by rebalancing its economy, Asia’s biggest.
+Chinese President Hu Jintao said Beijing would do all it could to strengthen the 21-member Asia-Pacific Economic Cooperation (APEC) by rebalancing its economy, Asia’s biggest, to improve the chances of a global economic recovery.

-Russian President Vladimir Putin said trade barriers must be smashed down.
-He is hosting the event on a small island linked to the Pacific port of Vladivostok by a spectacular new bridge, a symbol of Moscow’s pivotal turn to Asia away from debt-stricken Europe.
+Russian President Vladimir Putin said trade barriers must be smashed down as he opened the APEC summit which he is hosting on a small island linked to the Pacific port of Vladivostok by a spectacular new bridge that symbolises Moscow’s pivotal turn to Asia away from debt-stricken Europe.

 “It’s important to build bridges, not walls.
-We must continue striving for greater integration,” Putin told APEC leaders seated at a round table in a room with a view of the $1 billion cable-stayed bridge, the largest of its kind.
+We must continue striving for greater integration,” Putin told the APEC leaders, seated at a round table in a room with a view of the $1 billion cable-stayed bridge, the largest of its kind.

 “The global economic recovery is faltering.
 We can overcome the negative trends only by increasing the volume of trade in goods and services and enhancing the flow of capital.”

-China’s Hu told business leaders before the summit the world economy was being hampered by “destabilising factors and uncertainties” and the crisis that hit in 2008-09 was far from over.
-Beijing would play its role, he said, in strengthening the recovery.
+Hu told business leaders before the summit the world economy was being hampered by “destabilising factors and uncertainties” and the crisis that hit in 2008-09 was far from over.
+China would play its role, he said, in strengthening the recovery.

-“We will work to maintain the balance between keeping steady and robust growth, adjusting the economic structure and managing inflation expectations,” he said.
+“We will work to maintain the balance between keeping steady and robust growth, adjusting the economic structure and managing inflation expectations.
+We will boost domestic demand and maintain steady and robust growth as well as basic price stability,” he said.

-The relative strength of China’s economy, by far the largest in Asia and second in the world to the United States, is key to Russia’s decision to look to the Pacific Rim as it seeks to develop its economy and Europe battles economic problems.
+The relative strength of China’s economy, by far the largest in Asia and second in the world to the United States, is key to Russia’s decision to look eastwards as it seeks to develop its economy and Europe battles economic problems.

-APEC, which includes the United States, Japan, South Korea, Indonesia and Canada, groups countries which account for 40 percent of the world’s population, 54 percent of its economic output and 44 percent of trade.
+APEC, which includes the United States, Japan, South Korea, Indonesia and Canada, groups countries around the Pacific Rim which account for 40 percent of the world’s population, 54 percent of its economic output and 44 percent of trade.

 APEC members are broadly showing relatively strong growth, but boosting trade and growth is vital for the group as it tries to remove the trade barriers that hinder investment.